jenncash29/Enova-Electronics-Store-Project/README.md

   - The Apple AirPods Headphones were the most returned product with 2,636 units, followed by the 27in 4K Gaming Monitor with 1,445 units.

 - **Average Days to Refund**
   - The analysis of our return policy indicates an average return time of 740 days, which is significantly higher than industry standards and customer expectations.
-It is unclear at this time if this is a result of an error in the ETL (Extract, Transform, Load) process or if this a prolonged return policy.
+It is unclear at this time if this is a result of an error in the ETL (Extract, Transform, Load) process or if this is a prolonged return policy.

 - **Seasonality of Refunds**
   - The refund rates are slightly higher than average in February, March, and April.